A Leader From the Beginning

 Advanced practice specialties offered through the UCLA School of Nursing are as follows:

-- Adult/Gerontology Occupational and Environmental Health Nurse Practitioner Specialty
+- Adult/Gerontology Occupational and Environmental Health Nurse Practitioner with additional focus in Occupational and Environmental Health

 Adult/Gerontology Acute Care Population

-- Adult/Gerontology – Dual Nurse Practitioner and Clinical Nurse Specialist
+- Adult/Gerontology Acute Care – Dual Nurse Practitioner and Clinical Nurse Specialist

 - Pediatric Clinical Nurse Specialist